Robot Carnival: "Opening" / "Ending"

 The "Opening" (オープニング, Ōpuningu) takes place in a desert.
 A boy finds a small "coming soon" poster advertising the Robot Carnival, and becomes frightened and agitated.
 He warns the people in his village, most likely to escape, when a huge machine with many robots performing in niches on its exterior grinds its way right over the village.
 Once a magnificent traveling showcase, it is now heavily rusted, damaged by decades of weathering in the desert, while its many machines wreak havoc as the village is destroyed beneath its might.

 In the "Ending" (エンディング, Endingu) segment (the ninth segment of the OVA), the Robot Carnival is stopped by a dune in the desert.
 Unable to climb it, the Carnival stalls at its base.
-As the sun sets over the traveling relic, flashback stills recall the grandeur of the Carnival at the peak of its existence – an unparalleled engine of mirth that brought timeless joy to the various cities it visited.
+As the sun sets over the traveling relic, flashback stills recall the grandeur of the Carnival at the peak of its existence – an unparalleled engine of mirth that brought joy to the various cities it visited.
 At sunrise, the gigantic machine charges forward with a burst of power, and surmounts the dune.
-The final push proves to be too much for the aged contraption, and it finally goes to pieces in the desert.
-The bulk of the OVA's credits are then shown concluding with an epilogue.
+The final push proves to be too much for the aged contraption, and it falls apart.
+The bulk of the OVA's credits are then shown, followed by an epilogue.

 In the epilogue at the end of the credits, set several years later, a man discovers an orb among the remains and brings it back to his family.
-It is a music box, featuring one of the carnival’s robot ballerinas.
+It is a music box, featuring one of the carnival's robot ballerinas.
 As it dances, the children applaud.
 The ballerina finishes its dance with a leap into the air; the explosion that follows destroys the shack where the family lived, leaving "END" in enormous letters lying in its place.
 The family's pet llama, seemingly the only survivor, struggles to regain its footing.